waynodiablo/Oystercard/further_javascript/jQuery.md

-# jQuery protoype
+# jQuery prototype

 This is a quick and simple prototype you can use to explore some of the concepts we will be looking at this week.
+You can build the prototype as suggested here, and use the questions below to better understand what's going on within it.

 Set up a new folder and create the following structure: